JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Edit configuration

 While you are developing, the build system generates _development_ artifacts.
-This means that no optimizations are applied when the Kotlin code gets turned into JavaScript.
-That makes compile times faster but also means larger JS files.
+This means that no optimizations are applied when the Kotlin code is turned into JavaScript.
+That makes compile times faster but also results in larger JS files.
 When you deploy your application to the web, this is something you want to avoid.

 To instruct Gradle to generate optimized production assets, set the necessary environment variable.
 If you are running your application on a deployment system, you can configure it to set this environment variable during the build.
-Suppose you want to try out production mode locally.
-In that case, you can do it in the terminal or by adding the variable to the run configuration:
+If you want to try out production mode locally, you can do it in the terminal or by adding the variable to the run configuration:

 1. In IntelliJ IDEA, select the **Edit Configurations** action: